egovelox/blog/posts/postgres.md

 host    replication     all             ::1/128                 md5
 ```

-And its'all done, of course for the 'basics' !
+And its'all done (for the 'basics' of course) !

 Choose safety, in your router map a different port to 5432.
 Now you'll get remote access to your databases with the following parameters :